Rosmaninho/Zotero-Dark-Theme/README.md

 I  encourage everyone to play around with this and try to improve on it and theme things that I didn't manage to.
 These include the following elements:

-1 -  couldn't theme the scrollbars (even tried creating a userContent.css  like in Firefox but it didn't work),
+1 - Srollbars (that is usually done via userContent.css in Firefox but it doesn't work in Zotero),

+2 - New PDF reader,

+3 - Note editor (in Zotero 6),

-3 - the  menus colors,
+3 - Menu colors,

-4 - the sub-categories in the Preferences dialog.
-I am not satisfied with the preferences dialog but it's the best I could make it.
+4 - Sub-categories in the Preferences dialog.
+Not satisfied with the preferences dialog but it's the best I could make it.

 If you wish to explore for additional elements to alter: